Q: How can I find out who I designated as beneficiary on my SFERS account?

 A: Your pension will be paid to you throughout your lifetime.

 Q: Can I work while I am retired without affecting my SFERS benefit?

 A: Yes.
 Once you have retired from the City you can work for any employer other than the City with limited restrictions.
-If you return to work for the City, you are limited to working no more than 960 hours in any fiscal year without affecting your pension benefit.
+You can return to work for the City in a non-benefited position, however, you are limited to working no more than 960 hours in any fiscal year without affecting your pension benefit.
 Certain employment restrictions apply to disability retirees.
-For additional information about “work after retirement” provisions, refer to your Summary of Plan Provisions.
+For additional information about “work after retirement” provisions, refer to your Summary of Key Plan Provisions.